What is a Market Asset?

 Formal descriptions of each asset type are provided in Section I of the ISO Tariff.

-All modeled assets are visible and controllable by the ISO control room through the asset's Designated Entity dispatch location.
+All modeled assets are visible and controllable by the ISO control room through the asset's Designated Entity (DE) Dispatch Location.

 A Modeled Generator (Modeled Gen) is one or more generating units at a single location that is fully visible and controllable by the ISO’s control room.
 A Modeled Generator bids into the Day-Ahead and/or Real-Time Energy Markets, contributes to price formation, and therefore dispatched based on price.